cbochs/grapple.nvim/README.md

 ## Persistent State

 Grapple saves all scopes to a common directory.
-The default directory is named `grapple` and and lives in Neovim's `"data"` directory ([`:h standard-path`](https://neovim.io/doc/user/starting.html#standard-path)).
+The default directory is named `grapple` and lives in Neovim's `"data"` directory ([`:h standard-path`](https://neovim.io/doc/user/starting.html#standard-path)).
 Each scope will be saved as its own individually serialized JSON blob.

 By default, no scopes are loaded on startup.
 When `require("grapple").setup()` is called, the default scope will be loaded.
 Otherwise, scopes will be loaded on demand.